BA/BS in Interdisciplinary Studies

 Why UNA?

-UNA’s Department of Interdisciplinary and Professional Studies prioritizes meeting the individual academic needs of each student with whom we come in contact.
+UNA’s Interdisciplinary and Professional Studies programs prioritize meeting the individual academic needs of each student with whom we come in contact.
 Through professional advising, we are diligent to make the most of preexisting credit hours, actively work around students’ schedules, and our programming allows students to progress towards degree completion at their own pace with online, hybrid, or face-to-face courses.
 Through our interdisciplinary core curriculum, we adapt, inspire, and challenge our students to think creatively.
 We remain current of skills central to employment and graduate education, and we encourage students to pursue internships, study abroad experiences and applied research as these experiences build competencies invaluable to future employers.

 Degree Requirements

 Below are the requirements for the overall degree including general education, interdisciplinary core curriculum, area of emphasis, and any other remaining coursework.
-Click the following link to review the IDS Program of Study.
+Click the following link to review the IDS Program of Study

 Note: We realize this is a lot of information to sort through!
 Feel free to reach out to us directly to discuss how we can customize a program of study to meet your needs today.
 Contact Ms. Heather Stancil at hstancil@una.edu / 256.765.5003.